avillega/Minesweeper/README.md

  > User$ sudo apt-get install build-essential

 Now you can use make commands.
-Now you can use the follow make parameters
+Now you can use the following make parameters

 - **without parameter**: the project is going to be compiled.
 - **run**: once compiled you are able to run the project.